 At the end Tom was back at his little house in the tree with Manfred…

-But Manfred had gotten lazy and fallen asleep like he always did.
+But Manfred had fallen asleep like he always did.
 I liked Tom, because he always figured out what to do and then did it.
 Nothing could ever stop him even though he was just a kid.

-But Tom Terrific seemed more like a kid like me, not an older kid like Tom Sawyer, or an almost grownup kid like Tom Swift.
+But Tom Terrific seemed more like a kid like me, not an older kid like Tom Sawyer, or a really older kid like Tom Swift.
 And Tom Terrific liked to pretend like I did, except he could make his pretending turn real!